sci-visus/openvisuspy/examples/chess/ReadMe.md

 while [[ "1" == "1" ]] ; do
 python ./examples/chess/tracker.py run-loop --convert-dir "/mnt/data1/nsdf/workflow/${NSDF_GROUP}" --jobs "/mnt/data1/nsdf/workflow/${NSDF_GROUP}/jobs/*.json"
 done

+# AFTER THE FIRST conversion can check in the workflow directory the `visus.config`` file contains the new group

 ```

 In a second terminal, setup the dashboards